robertmryan/Custom-Annotation-With-DrawRect/README.md

 --

 This is an demonstration of a custom `MKAnnotationView` subclass that is using a custom `drawRect` method.
+This is illustrated in [this StackOverflow discussion](http://stackoverflow.com/a/30415714/1271826).

 This is for illustrative purposes only.